-Hardtack was eventually made so hard that the only way to consume them was to dunk it into brine, coffee, or soups.
+Hardtack was eventually made so hard that the only way to consume them was to dunk them into the brine, coffee, or soups.

-In the 1700s, New England used Hardtack as a thickener for their seafood chowders, because they grinded and pounded the hardtack into find powder.
+In the 1700s, New England used Hardtack as a thickener for their seafood chowders because they ground and pounded the hardtack into a fine powder.

 In the 1800s, hardtack started gaining popularity in the US and became the main food source of gold prospectors.

 Soon enough, this was a major food source in the American Civil War.
-Soldiers joked about the poor quality of their food and even made songs such as Hard Tack Come Again No More.
+Soldiers joked about their food’s poor quality and even made songs such as Hard Tack Come Again No More.

-As insect infestation became more common in the war, soldiers broke theri hardtack up into small pieces and dropped it into their coffee.
-Usually, after they dropped the pieces into their coffee, the insects would float right up, and could be picked off.
+As insect infestation became more common in the war, soldiers broke their hardtack up into small pieces and dropped it into their coffee.
+Usually, after they dropped the pieces into their coffee, the insects would float right up and could be picked off.

 Closing in on the late 1800s, the British Royal Navy also included hardtack into their rations.

 Now, hardtack is used by preppers, travelers(sailors, backpackers), and many more as one of the best survival rations.